Next Start

 9/2/2020

-Welding is a complex craft that requires patience, an eye for detail and creativity.
-In order to do their job successfully, welders must have an in-depth understanding of the various techniques and practices used in the industry, which includes welding joint types.
+Welding is a complex craft that requires knowledge of various techniques and practices.
+In order to do their job successfully, welders must have an in-depth understanding of the various techniques and practices used in the industry, which includes types of weld joints.

 According to the American Welding Society (AWS), a joint can be defined as, “The manner in which materials fit together.”
 The applications of welding are endless, and different jobs require different types of welds and joints.